3.3.2 Domestic Abuse

 Whether the Children's Social Care are directly involved or not, practitioners involved with the family should:

-- Undertake a Family Common Assessment if a child does not have one - see Section 7.4, Undertaking a Family Common Assessment Framework (FCAF) below;
+- Undertake a Family Common Assessment if a child does not have one - see Section 7.4, Undertaking a Family Common Assessment Framework (FCAF) below or an Early Help Assessment;

 - Undertake a, DASH risk assessment (see Section 7.5, Undertaking a DASH Risk Assessment, below) to establish the level of risk posed by the perpetrator - see guidance below;